kdwils/blog/content/posts/ci-and-argocd.md

 +++
 author = "Kyle Wilson"
-title = "How I deploy applications to my cluster using github actions and argocd" date = "2023-04-25" description = "How I deploy applications to my cluster using github actions and argocd" summary = "How I deploy applications to my cluster using github actions and argocd" tags = [
+title = "Deploying applications to my cluster using Github Actions and ArgoCD" date = "2023-04-25" description = "Check out how I created a reusable github action for building, pushing, and signing docker image.
+ArgoCD then syncs changes to my homelab." summary = "Check out how I created a reusable github action for building, pushing, and signing docker image.
+ArgoCD then syncs changes to my homelab." tags = [
     "github actions",
     "argocd",